By Lawrence Haywood, Dec 18, 2024

 Pho Tau Bay (433-435 Ly Thai To Street) is one of the oldest pho restaurants still surviving today.
 It was originally named after the owner, Mr. Nhan, but patrons changed it by popular demand to Tau Bay, meaning aeroplane after Mr. Nhan inexplicably started wearing a pilot’s hat to work every day.

 The literal translation of ‘fried flour’ doesn’t do much to get the appetite whirring, but one look at this impressive dish proves that there’s a lot more to it than merely suggested by the name.
-Served with fried egg, carrots, shredded papaya and scallions, and fried into one single omelet of intense colour and flavour, Bot Chien is one of the best pre-dinner snacks to eat in Saigon.
-Its appearance is not unlike the popular pre-dinner tapas dish from Spain, patatas bravas, but the tangy flavour of Bot Chien, in accordance with the accompanying dipping sauce, is what sets it apart.
+Served with fried egg, carrots, shredded papaya, and scallions, and fried into one single omelet of intense color and flavor, Bot Chien is one of the best pre-dinner snacks to eat in Saigon.
+Its appearance is not unlike the popular pre-dinner tapas dish from Spain, patatas bravas, but the tangy flavor of Bot Chien, following the accompanying dipping sauce, is what sets it apart.

 Bot Chien is a proud, and relatively simple to make, Saigonese staple food, so you can find it being served from many of the carts lining the streets around the city.
 One popular local restaurant that sells a plate for about 26,000 VND ($1.10) is Bot Chien Dat Thanh (277 Vo Van Tan), where fans carry the gorgeous smell of the dish along the street, attracting people in their droves.